Shares in the company are not traded on any trading platform other than AIM.

 Statutory disclosure of significant shareholdings may be different from the AIM Rules requirement referred to above and accordingly may not always enable PME to comply with this requirement.
 However, shareholders are reminded of the notification requirements set out in article 77 of PME’s articles of association, their compliance with which should enable PME to comply with the AIM Rules requirement referred to above.

-The information included on this website is disclosed pursuant to Rule 26 of the AIM Rules for Companies published by the London Stock Exchange and was last updated on 14th December 2016.
+The information included on this website is disclosed pursuant to Rule 26 of the AIM Rules for Companies published by the London Stock Exchange.